 Applications are due on or before December 19, 2014

 Objectives of the Research Institute

 The research institute is a mentoring program designed to promote doctoral student development and highlight strategies to assist with conducting research regarding the African American experience in education.
 During the institute, advanced doctoral students will work directly with established researchers on broad questions, comprehensive methods, and a variety of issues that inform educational research studies pertaining to African Americans.
-The research institute is sponsored by the American Educational Research Association’s Research Focus on Black Education SIG.
+This year's research institute is sponsored by the American Educational Research Association’s Research Focus on Black Education SIG and Multicultural/Multiethnic Education: Theory, Research, and Practice SIG.
 The research institute honors the life and legacy of Dr. Asa G. Hilliard III and Dr. Barbara A. Sizemore.
 Both scholars made significant and unique contributions to education research that extends throughout the world.
 A core area of work within this research institute focuses on manuscript development.

 Research Institute Outcomes

 At the conclusion of the research institute, each participant is expected to submit a manuscript for publication.
 To prepare for the manuscript development activities at the research institute, each prospective participant is asked to submit a research prospectus (no more than 1,000 words including references).
 The research prospectus should include a description of the statement of the problem, purpose of the study, literature review, and proposed methodology pertaining to a research study about the African American experience in education.
 If the research is further along in development, participants should also include any results and a discussion of the results.